The Mental Challenges of Golf

 Letting Go of Bad Shots

-Holding onto mistakes creates tension, frustration, and more mistakes.
+Holding onto mistakes leads to tension, frustration, and even more errors.

 Try this mental reset: